ligong/sscheme/README.txt

-Simple scheme
+Simple Scheme

-Scheme is known as maxwell of computer science.
+Scheme is known as "Maxwell's Equations of Software"
 I always want to understand how it works.
-So, I write an interpreter for its simple version.
+With the belief that the best way of understanding is writing, I use C++ to write an interpreter for a simplified Scheme version.

-Following special operators are supported: define, lambda, if, cond, let, quote, assign.
+Currently, following special operators are supported:

-It also supports big number and tail recursion.

-Most SICP exercise can be written with it.
-See example directory
+if,cond,define,lambda,set!,set-car!,set-cdr!,cons,cdr,car,
+list,eq?,string?,string=?,number?,atom?,pair?,not,and,or,
++,-,*,/,<,<=,>,>=,display,newline

+A stop and copy garbage collector is implemented.

+It is really fun to write an interpreter for the great language.